Winchester Bible: Creation

-Preparation

-To prepare each calf skin to be included in the Bible the skin had to be soaked in a lye/water solution.
-The hair and skin then had to scraped off, and the skin had to stretched, dried and processed.
-Because so many materials were needed to make manuscripts like the Winchester Bible, supplies typically needed to be procured from outside of England.
-For example, Master Hugo, the maker of the Bible for the Abbey of Bury St Edmunds, had to obtain supplies from Ireland.

 Transcribing

 Due to the large size of the Bible, it had to be organized into many quires of four bi-folios.
-Each bi-folio would have been pricked for ruling to ensure the pages and lines of text were arranged properly.
+Each bi-folium would have been pricked for ruling to ensure the pages and lines of text were arranged properly.
 Ruling lines were lightly scored into the parchment, which the scribe would use as guides like the lines of a notebook.
 Unlike other manuscripts of this size, the Winchester Bible was written by the hand of one scribe with a goose feather quill.
-It is thought that the scribe would have been an accomplished member of the Winchester's Priory of St Swithun, and the work has been estimated to have taken four years to complete.
+It is thought that the scribe would have been an accomplished member of the Winchester's Priory of St Swithun, and the work has been estimated to have taken at least four years to complete.
 After the text was written it was reviewed by a monk, and then colour was added to important words and letters.

 Art

 The illuminations reflect the work of at least six different hands, and was worked on for 25 years between 1150 and 1175.
 The art historian Walter Oakeshott first identified and named these artists in 1945, referring to them as the Master of the Leaping Figures, the Master of the Apocrypha Drawings, the Master of the Genesis Initial, the Master of the Amalekite, the Master of the Morgan Leaf, and the Master of the Gothic Majesty.
 The Apocrypha Drawings Master was likely trained in France or Normandy since his style of energetic and mannered poses more closely resembles French art at the time, more so than English.
 The Master of Leaping Figures is almost positively English.
 The dramatic poses and leaping movements are hallmarks of the Byzantine style that was influential in Winchester, starting around 1130.
 The Master of the Morgan Leaf, the Amalekite Master, the Master of the Genesis Initial, and the Master of the Gothic Majesty all have varying styles derived from Byzantine influences and are precursors to the Early English Gothic Style.

-Close examination of the illustrations revealed that multiple artists would have worked together on the same piece within the manuscript.
+Close examination of the illustrations revealed that several artists would have worked together on the same piece within the manuscript.
 First a dry point drawing would be traced by one artist, then another would apply gilding or silver accents, and then another artist would add coloured paint.
 Pigments were sourced from plants, animals, and minerals.
 The most expensive pigment to produce was not the silver or gold gilding, but the bright blue ultramarine which could only be sourced from lapis lazuli from Afghanistan.
 Forty-eight illuminated letters were completed, and many more were left unfinished.